|Study Period:||2016 -2027|

 Need a report that reflects how COVID-19 has impacted this market and its growth?

 The Asia-Pacific chocolate market is projected to register a CAGR of 6.7% during the forecast period (2022 - 2027).

 Due to a substantial shift in demand dynamics, the chocolate sector underwent a dramatic disruption with the outbreak of the COVID-19 pandemic.
-The pandemic is further expected to adversely impact chocolate sales in the Asia-Pacific countries due to the lockdown and other restrictions.
+The pandemic is further expected to adversely impact chocolate sales in Asia-Pacific countries due to the lockdown and other restrictions.
 Furthermore, chocolates are not considered essential products, and hence, the consumer demand in these countries has witnessed a decline for the past few months.
 The demand for premium chocolate categories is projected to experience a decline owing to the economic slump.
 Additionally, a short-term disruption in the supply chain, reduction in consumer demand, and slump in sales are responsible for hampering the growth of the Asia-Pacific chocolate market during the COVID-19 period.

-Over the medium term, Asia-Pacific is the fastest-growing market for chocolates, as various emerging economies, such as China, India, Japan, and others, are expected to experience major progress.
-However, it is affected by the rising costs of cocoa, thus making the final product such that choclare costly.
+Over the medium term, Asia-Pacific was the fastest-growing market for chocolates, as various emerging economies, such as China, India, Japan, and others, are expected to experience major progress.
+However, it is affected by the rising costs of cocoa.

 Furthermore, the market is primarily driven by emerging trends such as healthy indulgence of low-fat and sugar-free chocolates due to consumers' growing health consciousness.
 Furthermore, the increasing demand for ethically harvested cocoa and cocoa sourced from a single plantation is driving the growth of the premium chocolate segment.